confluentinc/ksql/docs/installation/server-config/index.rst

 ^^^^^^^^^^^^^^^^^

-Determines what to do when a KSQL query has not committed any offsets and has thus not marked progress on its input Kafka topic(s).
+Determines what to do when a KSQL query has not committed any offsets and has thus not marked progress on its input Kafka topic.
 The default value in KSQL is ``latest``, which means KSQL queries will read Kafka topics from the latest available offset when they are first started.
 This means they will only process data produced after the query starts.
-To process data in input topic(s) from the first available message, set the value to ``earliest``  as follows:
+To process data in input topics from the first available message, set the value to ``earliest``  as follows:

 .. code:: bash